jon-harper/OmniBox/docs/tour.md

 ## Identifying Components

-To help quickly identify a component, we use icons next to component names.
+We use icons next to component names to help quickly identify a component.
+To avoid clutter, icons are only used the first time a component is mentioned on a page or in a section.

+These icons are made of boxed-in letters.
 The first letter is a filled-in box for what category a part is from:

 - :material-alpha-c-box: Core
 - :material-alpha-t-box: Tray